 The most important ones are typing, file management, using a web browser, sending email, and staying safe online.
 These five form the foundation.
 Once you’re comfortable with them, the rest come much faster.

-How long does it take to learn basic computer skills?
+How long will it take for me to learn basic computer skills?

 It depends on how often you practice.
 Most people pick up the basics in a few weeks with just fifteen to twenty minutes a day.
 From my own experience, small daily practice beats long, rushed sessions every time.